 Your keyword suggestion list looks something like this:

-Select keywords people actually search
+4. Select website keywords people actually search

 Phrases that are searched often can bring many visitors to your site.
-In SEO we speak about ‘search volume’: the average number of times people Google a certain phrase every month.
+In SEO, we speak about ‘search volume’: the average number of times people Google a certain phrase every month.

 - Short-tail keywords have higher search volumes, but they are very difficult to rank well for (especially for new websites).
 They are generally 1-2 words in length.